 Varun Gupta, Yigal Bejerano, Craig Gutterman, Jaime Ferragut, Katherine Guo, Thyaga Nandagopal, and Gil Zussman, “Light-weight feedback mechanism for WiFi multicast to very large groups – experimental evaluation,” IEEE/ACM Transactions on Networking, vol. 24, no. 6, pp. 3826–3840, Dec.
 2016. [pdf]

 - Yigal Bejerano, Chandru Raman, Chun-Nam Yu, Varun Gupta, Craig Gutterman, Tomas Young, Hugo Infante, Yousef Abdelmalek, Gil Zussman, “DyMo: Dynamic Monitoring of Large Scale LTE-Multicast Systems,” to appear in Proc.
 IEEE International Conference on Computer Communications (IEEE INFOCOM’17), Apr.
-2017. [pdf]
+2017.
+Best Paper Runner-Up [pdf]

 - Huang, Yishen, Wiem Samoud, Craig L. Gutterman, Cedric Ware, Mounia Lourdiane, Gil Zussman, Payman Samadi, Keren Bergman, “A Machine Learning Approach for Dynamic Optical Channel Add/Drop Strategies that Minimize EDFA Power Excursions,” in ECOC 2016; 42nd European Conference on Optical Communication; Proceedings of, pp. 1-3.
 VDE, 2016. [pdf]